Using Microbes to Help Save Endangered Turtles

 Western pond turtles once ranged from Puget Sound to Baja California.
 But by the mid-1990s, overhunting, habitat loss and predation by introduced animals had reduced the Washington state population to about 150 animals.
 Since then, the population has slowly rebounded to more than 1,000 turtles at six sites, in large part through a head-start program in which zoo-reared yearlings are released into the wild.

-But the success of these efforts has been hampered in recent years by the appearance of a mysterious fungal shell disease among the introduced turtles.
-The unidentified fungus has infected up to half the examined turtles in each population.
-The disease appears as shell lesions that can go through the outer layer of the shell to the underlying bone and body tissues, killing the afflicted turtles.
+But the success of these efforts has been hampered in recent years by the widespread appearance of a mysterious fungal shell disease among the introduced turtles.
+It appears as shell lesions that can go through the outer layer of the shell to the underlying bone and body tissues, killing the afflicted animals.

-Conservation efforts were bolstered when AZA named the western pond turtle as one of the species for its intensive SAFE (Saving Animals From Extinction) program in 2015 and initiated a conservation action plan for the turtles that includes the Unidentified Shell Disease Project, in which Shedd is a partner.
+Conservation efforts were bolstered when AZA named the western pond turtle as one of 25 species for its intensive SAFE (Saving Animals From Extinction) and initiated a conservation action plan for the turtles that includes the Unidentified Shell Disease Project, in which Shedd is a partner.

 Something in the water?